lcpojr/elixir-koans-awnsers/README.md

 If you doesen't finished the Koans you can download it on their github on [https://github.com/elixirkoans/elixir-koans](https://github.com/elixirkoans/elixir-koans).

+You can check how to install and use the Elixir Koans on their page on github our just checking above.

 ### Prerequisites

 - [Elixir] (http://elixir-lang.org/install.html)